zeling595/tp/docs/team/iamgenechua.md

     3. Highlight: the implementation does multiple validation checking of dates, ensuring that the start date is before the end date, and that the dates are not more than 30 nights apart.

 * **New user feature**: Unarchive Booking
-    1. What it does: allows the user to archive bookings, so that they can kind of delete a booking with the ability to recover it again in the future should they change their mind.
+    1. What it does: allows the user to unarchive bookings, so that they can restore an archived booking in the future should they change their mind, or if they accidentally archived a booking that was not meant to be archived.
-    2. Justification: this feature is a good-to-have for users, as an archive functionality is present in many applications where deletion is allowed.
-This is because users may sometimes change their mind about whether they want to delete an item.
+    2. Justification: this feature is a good-to-have for users, as an unarchive functionality serves as an 'undo' function for users who want to restore an archived booking back to an active booking.
+This provides an excellent opportunity for users to recover from mistakes, which is aligned with rule number #9 of Jakob Nielsen's 10 Usability Heuristics for User Interface Design.

 * **New user feature**: Get Bill
     1. What it does: allows the user to archive bookings, so that they can kind of delete a booking with the ability to